wildflower is a winter annual about 4-12" tall. The stems are either

 spring to early summer, lasting about 1 month.
 Afterwards, the flowers

-are replaced by clusters of 4 spreading follicles; these
+are replaced by clusters of 4 spreading follicles; these follicles are

 about ¼" long, narrowly ovoid in shape, and prominently beaked.